shiraZadok/OOP_Task5-6_JungleGame/README.md

 In addition, the user can draw the grph with the class GUI.

+In order to realize a graph we used the HashMap class.

 ## Node Class:
 This class build single node.
 An object from class Node contain the follow feature: